bpucker/teaching/MB09_PlantBiochemistryBioinformatics/data/README.md

 - Count table (20230510_reduced_exp_data_set_ath.zip)
 - File containing the functional annotation (araport11_annotation_repr_transcript.txt)

+Example: Result files of a CoExp analysis.
+Each text file in the EXAMPLE.zip archive is the result of one gene-of-interest subjected to the analysis.

 ## Additional data sets ##
 - Public data through [cloud at CeBiTec](https://docs.cebitec.uni-bielefeld.de/s/g6r5qgJfzNPSsp8).